 - Resource Efficiency: In the AGM each year we encourage best practice sharing groups, roundtable discussions, set up long term communication links, and encourage trials and site visits.

 - Sociability: We have raised over £6000 for the Princes Countryside Fund and arrange regional seasonal meeting to maintain the link to each other and back to Molson Coors.

-- Education & Awareness: Invited customers (Asda) and key industry spokespeople (National Farmers’ Union, Guest Farmers, HGCA representatives) into the annual AGM to share views about current and future industry trends and topics.
-Site visits include brewing tours and associated product tours (Marmite factory).
+- Education & Awareness: Invited customers and key industry spokespeople to the annual AGM to share views about current and future industry trends and topics.
+Site visits include brewing tours, farms visits and crop trials.

 Annually, a Molson Coors Grower of the Year is awarded to the grower who has delivered the most towards the group in terms of commitment to contract, quality, and engagement with the group and meeting.

 The members are at the forefront of the negotiating process, and the group is all about implementing best practice.
 We have had talks and farm visits on best practice, barley agronomy and grain storage through to grain marketing.
 It also gives the growers a chance to tell us what is important to them, and us the chance to respond.
 We are discussing matters such as ecosystems and biodiversity, resource efficiency, the media perception of the farming industry, and the health of the farming sector as a whole.

 - Jerry Dyson, Molson Coors Brewing Materials Sourcing Manager